syorn96/Lucky-Duck/README.md

 At the start of the game, two players are given 3 random Lucky Duck Tarot cards faced down.
 Each card represents their past, present, and future respectively.

-The Luckier Duck is the player with the highest value calculated by subtracting the Present's card value with the Past's card value, and adding the Future's card value.
+The Luckier Duck is the player with the highest Total Luck calculated by subtracting the Present's card value with the Past's card value, and adding the Future's card value.
 Ex: Total Luck = Present - Past + Future

 Player 1 and Player 2 will take turns and decide their fate.